Themaxkey/BGtreeRemoval/src/content/services/commercial-clearing.md

 ---
-title: "Commercial Clearing in Bowling Green, KY"
+title: "Commercial Tree Removal in Bowling Green, KY"
-seoTitle: "Commercial Clearing Bowling Green, KY | Best 24/7 Crew"
+seoTitle: "Commercial Tree Removal & Trimming Bowling Green, KY"
-description: "Commercial clearing for builders and developers in Bowling Green & Warren County.
-Our crew handles any size job.
-Call (270) 721-7671 for a free estimate."
+description: "Commercial tree removal and commercial tree trimming in Bowling Green, KY.
+Site clearing for builders, plus grounds work for businesses.
+Call (270) 721-7671."
 order: 5
 ---

-Commercial clearing prepares land for new construction, development, or large-scale projects across Bowling Green and Warren County.
-We bring the equipment and manpower to clear trees, brush, and debris from any size property, keeping your project timeline on track.
+Commercial tree removal covers everything from a single hazardous tree over a parking lot to clearing an entire site before construction starts.
+We work with builders, developers, property managers and business owners across Bowling Green and Warren County, and we handle commercial tree trimming on the same basis — scheduled canopy work that keeps signage visible, entrances clear and branches off the roofline.

-## Land Clearing for Builders & Developers
+## Commercial Tree Removal and Site Clearing for Builders

 Whether you’re prepping a lot for construction or clearing overgrown land for development, our crew handles projects of any scale efficiently and safely, keeping your timeline on track.

-## What Our Commercial Clearing Service Includes
+## What Our Commercial Tree Service Includes

 We clear trees, brush, undergrowth, and debris to prepare your site for construction or development.
 Once trees are down, we can also grind out the remaining stumps so the site is fully ready for grading and building.
 Proper site clearing also helps prevent erosion and soil loss once grading begins, so we plan our approach to minimize disturbance to the surrounding land.